wtfhappenedinfeb2023/wtfhappenedinfeb2023.github.io/install.markdown

 chmod +x knots-umbrel.sh && ./knots-umbrel.sh
 ```

-thats it you have ordisrespector on your node.
+thats it you have knots on your node.

 **manual installation**